HomePra/makethingeasyforyou/README.md

-# Thing that will make my work easy
+# Things that will make my work easy